lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 A receiver can distinguish the former form the latter by the message length, even in the presence of padding.
 This is possible because

-- the padding bits are always stricly less than an L2 Word.
+- the padding bits are always strictly less than an L2 Word,
-- the size of an All-0 SCHC Fragment Payload is at least the size of an L2 Word,
+- the size of an All-0 SCHC Fragment Payload is at least the size of an L2 Word.

 ### SCHC Abort formats {#Aborts}